vegaprotocol/documentation/versioned_docs/version-v0.50.2/concepts/new-to-vega.md

 * [Fairground token interface](https://token.fairground.wtf): You can also try out the interface using testnet tokens, if you want to familiarise yourself with it first.

 #### Fairground, Vega's testnet
 * [Learn about Fairground](https://fairground.wtf): Though trading isn't enabled on mainnet, you can try trading on Fairground.
 Place an order, track your positions, and explore the margin mechanism using Fairground.
-Keep an eye on the site for incentive opportunties, too.
+Keep an eye on the site for incentive opportunities, too.
 * [Propose a market or asset](https://docs.fairground.vega.xyz/docs/trading-questions/#governance): Read documentation about proposals on the Fairground docs.
 * [Share your proposal on Discord](https://vega.xyz/discord): If you propose a market, let everyone know on Discord so that people can vote on it.